 Building websites with a Headless CMS and Modern Javascript Frameworks

 We explore three big trends: Headless CMS, Reactive Frameworks and Component-Based Design.
-We build the page in Gatsby, the component in React and do content modeling in Prismic.
+We built the page in Gatsby, the component in React and did content modeling in Prismic.
+Read till the end to learn about the whole process in detail.

 Headless CMS and Reactive Frameworks